Normal distribution: Cumulative distribution function

+Error function

 The related error function $\operatorname{erf}(x)$ gives the probability of a random variable, with normal distribution of mean 0 and variance 1/2 falling in the range $[-x, x]$.
 That is:

 These integrals cannot be expressed in terms of elementary functions, and are often said to be special functions.
 However, many numerical approximations are known; see below for more.